 A new data resource for measuring the accuracy of metagenomic binning methods, created by in vitro-simulation of a metagenomic community, can be used to complement previous in silico benchmark studies.
 In constructing a synthetic community and sequencing its metagenome, researchers from the Univ...
 Read More

 Hi guys really like the show even though some of it (not much) goes over my head.
 I also listen to twip and hope there will be a matching number of episodes to rival twiv.
 My name is Michael and I was talking to my dad the other day and he mentioned that he t...
 Read More

-On episode #78 of the podcast This Week in Virology, Vincent, Alan, Dickson, and Rich talk about treating arthritis with a tanapox virus protein, Darwinian evolution of prions in cell culture, and the connect...
+On episode #78 of the podcast This Week in Virology, Vincent, Alan, Dickson, and Rich talk about treating arthritis with a tanapox virus protein, Darwinian evolution of prions in cell culture, and t...
 Read More

 Elio Schaechter of Small Things Considered defines the term "ontology" and why its destined to become part of every biologist’s vocabulary.
 Read More

 A video from the DOE JGI '09 User Meeting on March 27, 2009 featuring Craig Venter's keynote talk "Reading and Writing the Genetic Code."

 GEMINA is a web-based system to identify infectious pathogens and their representative genomic sequences through selection of associated epidemiology metadata.
 Gemina supports the development of DNA signature-based assays for the detection of pathogens or sets of pathogen through the Insignia Si...
 Read More

 A new paper publish in PLoS One concludes that programs that optimize adherence to highly-active antiretroviral therapy (HAART) through direct observation in pregnancy have the potential to diminish mother-to-child HIV transmission in a highly cost-effective manner.
 Read More